HankElmhurst/2605_DS5111_materials/labs/LAB06b_cleanup_lab.md

 #### 14. Document Infrastructure Resilience Within Your README

-* **Intuition:** A project's `README.md` is an operational runbook, not just a casual introduction.
+* **Rationale:** A project's `README.md` is an operational runbook, not just a casual introduction.
 A gold-standard documentation test is **The Disaster Recovery Standard**: *If an AWS EC2 compute instance is completely terminated right now, how long would it take a new engineer using only this documentation to reconstruct the entire stack from scratch and make it fully operational?*
 * **How to Fix:**
 * Audit your `README.md`.
 Ensure it cleanly clearly documents:
 1. **Project Core Objective:** A concise paragraph explaining exactly what data the pipeline processes and where it lands.